FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_apply-template/readme.md

-# Application of template
+# Applying a template

-Template can be applied to UniConfig nodes using 'apply-template' RPC.
+Template can be applied to UniConfig nodes using the `apply-template` RPC.
-This procedure does following steps:
+This procedure contains the following steps:

-1. **Read template** - Reading of template configuration from 'templates' topology in Configuration datastore.
+1. **Read template** - Reads a template configuration from the *templates* topology in the *Configuration* datastore.
-2. **String-substitution** - Substitution of variables by provided values or default values, if there aren't any provided values for some variables and leaf/leaf-list defines a default values.
-If some variables cannot be substituted (for example, user forgot to specify input value of variable), an error will be returned.
+2. **String-substitution** - Substitutes variables with provided or default values.
+If no values are provided for some variables and leaf/leaf-list defines a default values.
+If some variables cannot be substituted (for example, if not input value is specified for a variable), returns an error.
-3. **Version-drop** - Conversion of template into target schema context that is used by target UniConfig node.
-This component also drops unsupported data from input template.
-Because of this feature, it is possible to apply template between different versions of devices with different revisions of YANG schemas but with similar structure.
+3. **Version-drop** - Converts a template into a target schema context used by the target UniConfig node.
+Also drops unsupported data from the input template.
+Because of this, the template can be applied to different versions of devices with different revisions of YANG schemas but with similar structure.
-   Version-drop is also aware of 'ignoredDataOnWriteByExtensions' RESTCONF filtering mechanism.
+   Version-drop is also aware of the `ignoredDataOnWriteByExtensions` RESTCONF filtering mechanism.
-4. **Application of tags** - Data-tree of the template is streamed and data is applied to target UniConfig node based on set tags on data elements, recursively.
-UniConfig node configuration is updated only in the Configuration datastore.
+4. **Apply tags** - Streams the data-tree of the template and recursively applies data to the target UniConfig node based on tags set on data elements.
+   The UniConfig node configuration is updated only in the *Configuration* datastore.

-Description of input RPC fields:
+RPC input fields:

 - **template-node-id**: Name of the existing input template.
-- **uniconfig-node**: List of target UniConfig nodes to which template is applied ('uniconfig-node-id' is the key).
+- **uniconfig-node**: List of target UniConfig nodes to which the template is applied (`uniconfig-node-id` is the key).
 - **uniconfig-node-id**: Target UniConfig node identifier.
-- **variable**: List of variables and substituted values that must be used during application of template to UniConfig node.
-Variables must be set per target UniConfig node since it is common, that values of variables should be different on different devices.
+- **variable**: List of variables and substituted values that must be used when the template is applied to a UniConfig node.
+Variables must be set per target UniConfig node, as it is common that values of variables are different between devices.
 Leaf 'variable-id' represents the key of this list.
 - **variable-id**: Unescaped variable identifier.
 - **leaf-value**: Scalar value of the variable.
 Special characters